Work on number recognition and expressions with these clip cards that use base ten blocks. You can also get them with tally marks and ten frames.

 Again, we have been playing with base ten blocks for awhile.
 If your students are not familiar with them you could start with these cute printables where the students put base ten blocks on cards based on the number provided.
 After they are comfortable with the value of a long, then you can move to expressions.

 For each card, we started off figuring out the number.
-Of course, we had out our well used and worn hundreds chart to provide extra support when he got to counting the ones.
+Of course, we had out our well used and worn hundreds chart to provide extra support when he got to count the ones.
 Once he had correctly figured out the number, we focused on the expressions.

 For this card, we began by looking at the first expression 20 + 10 + 3.
 My four-year-old circled two longs first knowing that this represented 20.
 He then circled 1 long to represent the ten, and finally the 3 cubes to represent the three.
 Since all the longs and cubes were circled he was able to clip this expression.